Level of Study

 2 compulsory assignments

 Forms of Assessment

-Final oral exam, 40 min, counts 80% of the grade, must be passed.
+Final oral exam, 40 min, must be passed.

 Examination Support Material

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Examination both spring semester and autumn semester.
 In semesters without teaching the examination will be arranged at the beginning of the semester.

 The reading list will be available within June 1st for the autumn semester and January 1st for the spring semester.

 The course will be evaluated by the students in accordance with the quality assurance system at UiB and the department.